DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/proxyprovider.rst

 ProxyProvider
 ==============

 This resource type provides an interface to obtain proxy certificates using a user identifier.
 The following proxy providers are presented here: ``DIRACCA``, ``PUSP``.
+When all users upload their proxies to proxy manager manually, you do not need to deploy these resources.

 DIRACCA proxy provider